Surprising Canada rolls into 3-on-3 basketball World Cup playoffs | CBC Sports

 Canada came into the 20-team men's event ranked 14th in the world, so reaching the final eight at the World Cup is a significant accomplishment.
 Canada's four victories in pool play included wins over No. 3 Russia and No. 6 Brazil.

-The Canadians are hoping the World Cup is a stepping stone to the 2020 Olympics in Tokyo, where 3-on-3 basketball will make its Olympic debut.
+The Canadians are hoping their first World Cup appearance is a stepping stone to the 2020 Olympics in Tokyo, where 3-on-3 basketball will make its Olympic debut.
 Only eight teams will qualify for each of the men's and women's tournaments at the Olympics.

 Canada does not have an entry in the women's 3-on-3 World Cup, which is being played alongside the men's tournament in Manila.